CavernCrawlers/CavernCrawlers.github.io/Background.md

 ### Soldier
 You fought for a living, literally.
-- **Trappings:** A uniform, a weapon doing no more than 1d6 damage (such as a spear, mace, or short sword), 2d6sp
+- **Trappings:** A uniform, a light or medium weapon worth no more than 15sp, 2d6sp

 ### Squire
 You were apprenticed to a knight.